The word ‘Institute’ originally meant:

 “But even when I changed it should be to preserve.
 I should be led to my remedy by a great grievance.
 In what I did, I should follow the example of our ancestors.
 I would make the reparation [repair] as nearly as possible in the style of the building.”

-Conservatism Institute is the initiative of “Ray” Catlin who has published an accessible version of Edmund Burke’s classic work on Conservative thought, Reflections on the Revolution in France in “CORE CONSERVATISM: Edmund Burke’s Landmark Definition”.
+Graham R. Catlin authors Conservatism Institute and has published an accessible version of Edmund Burke’s classic work on Conservative thought, Reflections on the Revolution in France in “CORE CONSERVATISM: Edmund Burke’s Landmark Definition”.